 Flavor of India brings authentic Indian cuisine to the far reaches of Oro Valley.

-Nestled in sight of the beautiful Santa Catalina Mountains, Flavor of India offers a breathtaking view while dining in for their affordable lunch buffet, but also offers a substantial dinner menu for those looking for a nighttime dining experience.
+Nestled with the beautiful Santa Catalina Mountains in sight, Flavor of India offers a breathtaking view while dining in for their affordable lunch buffet, but also offers a substantial dinner menu for those looking for a nighttime dining experience.

-Flavor of India’s freshly made Naan is an absolute must in either case and with seven different varieties to choose from, there’s reason enough to come back again.
+The freshly made naan is an absolute must in either case and with seven different varieties to choose from, there’s reason enough to come back again.

 Each dish on the menu also includes heat options for those with a strong resilience or resistance to spicy foods.